-In this study, the relatively homogeneous abundances of large umbo larvae inside and outside the shellfish farming zone also suggest the absence of intense larviphagy (Lehane & Davenport 2004, Troost et al. 2008a,b).
-Thus, although larviphagy probably exists in Thau lagoon, it had only a minor effect on the variability of recruitment.
+In this study, the relatively homogeneous abundances of large umbo larvae inside and outside the shellfish farming zone also suggest the absence of intense larviphagy (Lehane & Davenport 2004, Troost, Kamermans, et al. 2008, Troost, Veldhuizen, et al. 2008).
+Thus, although larviphagy probably exists in Thau lagoon, it had a minor effect on the variability of recruitment.

-Larval dispersion through hydrodynamic circulation is considered to be an important process in the recruitment of marine invertebrates (Levin 2006, LeCorre 2013, Ghezzo et al. 2015).
-The hydrodynamic circulation in coastal lagoons is strongly constrained by the borders, bathymetry and direction and intensity of the wind (Ghezzo et al. 2015, Fiandrino et al. 2017).
-Our simulation results concerning the connectivity indicator showed that, like the pearl oyster in a Pacific lagoon (Thomas et al. 2016), the distribution of the last pelagic larval stage (umbo larvae) in Thau lagoon tended to be spatially homogeneous.
+Larval dispersion through hydrodynamic circulation is considered to be as an important process in the recruitment of marine invertebrates (Levin 2006, LeCorre 2013, Ghezzo et al. 2015).
+The hydrodynamic circulation in coastal lagoons is strongly constrained by the borders, the bathymetry and the direction and intensity of the wind (Ghezzo et al. 2015, Fiandrino et al. 2017).
+Our simulation results concerning the connectivity indicator showed that, like the pearl oyster in a Pacific lagoon (Thomas et al., 2014), the distribution of the last pelagic larval stage (umbo larvae) in Thau lagoon tended to be spatially homogeneous.
 However, cumulative fluxes of tracers revealed significant differences in hydrodynamic connectivity among sites, depending on their location in the lagoon.
 Low hydrodynamic connectivity is usually found in highly confined sites (Guelorget et al. 1987, Guelorget & Perthuisot 1992) like the western part of Thau lagoon, or areas under the influence of the sea like the eastern part of Thau lagoon.
-Indeed, the westernmost (Marseillan OSFZ) and easternmost (Balaruc OSFZ) sampling sites had the lowest simulated connectivity with oyster farming areas.
-Conversely, the 2 sampling sites characterized by the highest connectivity (Bouzigues_ISFZ and Bouzigues OSFZ) are not only influenced by the main Bouzigues oyster zone, but are also located in a zone with preferential gyre patterns (Fiandrino et al. 2017).
-In a nanotidal restricted lagoon like Thau, gyre circulation is mainly driven by wind and is constrained by topography (bathymetry and sinuosity) (Bernard et al. 2013, Fiandrino et al. 2017).
-In agreement with Pérez-Ruzafa et al. (2019), our results show that the effects of hydrodynamic connectivity play a key role in the biological and community spatial structure of coastal lagoons.
+Indeed, the westernmost (Marseillan_OSFZ) and easternmost (Balaruc_OSFZ) sampling sites had the lowest simulated connectivity with oyster farming areas.
+Conversely, the two sampling sites characterized by the highest connectivity, Bouzigues_ISFZ and Bouzigues_OSFZ, are not only influenced by the main Bouzigues oyster zone, but are also located in a zone with preferential gyre patterns (Fiandrino et al. 2017).
+In a nanotidal restricted lagoon like Thau, gyre circulation is mainly driven by wind and constrained by topography (bathymetry and sinuosity) (Bernard et al. 2013, Fiandrino et al. 2017).
+In agreement with Perez-Ruzafa et al. (2018), our results show that the effects of hydrodynamic connectivity play a key role in the biological and community spatial structure of coastal lagoons.

 Comparing simulated hydrodynamic connectivity with observed larval development makes it possible to identify and distinguish the role of hydrodynamics from that of ecological factors during the recruitment process.
-Overall, our results suggest that at the large umbo stage, larval supply was primarily structured by the presence of shellfish-growing areas nearby, and then by hydrodynamics, with relative homogeneity in the center of the system (Lagarde et al. 2017, 2018).
-At the ISFZ sites, our results suggest that the reduction in recruitment that occurred was due to loss of settlement competence at the pediveliger stage, leading to a dramatic average 10-fold (up to 70-fold) loss in pediveliger abundance per plate.
-The heterogeneity of the pediveliger supply can be explained on one hand by connectivity in the OSFZ sites and on the other hand by the effect of the location (ISFZ vs. OSFZ).
+Overall, our results suggest that, at the large umbo stage, the larval supply was primarily structured by the presence of shellfish growing areas nearby, and then by hydrodynamics, with relative homogeneity in the center of the system (Lagarde et al. 2017, 2018).
+Inside the shellfish farming zone, our results suggest that the reduction in recruitment that occurred was due to loss of settlement competence at the pediveliger stage, leading to a dramatic average 10-fold loss (up to 70-fold) in pediveliger abundance per plate.
+The heterogeneity of the pediveliger supply can be explained on one hand by connectivity in the OSFZ sites and on the other hand by the effect of the location (inside vs. outside shellfish farming zone).